 - Child Life Specialist: Child Life Specialists utilize knowledge of child development and age-appropriate activities to educate, prepare and support children and family members.
 They provide individualized care through play, self-expression activities and developmentally appropriate preparation and education.

-- Pastoral Care: Hospice Chaplains provide spiritual support and pastoral care in keeping with the patient/family cultural and religious background.
-Your Hospice Chaplain can help you find a clergy member of your faith, or can help you consult with your own clergy if you wish.
+- Spiritual Care Coordinators: Spiritual Care Coordinators provide spiritual support and care in keeping with the patient/family cultural and religious background.
+Your Spiritual Care Coordinator can help you find a clergy member of your faith, or can help you consult with your own clergy if you wish.

 - Personal Care: Certified Nursing Assistants (CNAs) are trained to provide personal care to the patient.